The Des Moines Register: Register and Tribune Syndicate

 In 1922, Gardner Cowles' son John launched the Register and Tribune Syndicate.
 At its peak, the syndicate offered other newspapers some 60 to 75 features, including editorial cartoonist Herblock and commentaries by David Horowitz, Stanley Karnow, and others.
 The cartoons and comic strips included Spider-Man.
 Will Eisner's The Spirit was part of a 16-page Sunday supplement known colloquially as "The Spirit Section".
 This was a tabloid-sized newsprint comic book sold as part of eventually 20 Sunday newspapers with a combined circulation of as many as five million copies.
 The most successful comics feature was The Family Circus, eventually distributed to more than 1,000 newspapers.
 In 1986, the Register and Tribune Syndicate was sold to Hearst and the King Features Syndicate for $4.3 million.

 Columnists and notable journalists

 Brianne Pfannenstiel was selected chief politics reporter for the 2020 United States presidential election and co-moderated the seventh Democratic debate with Wolf Blitzer and Abby Phillip on January 14, 2020.

-Rekha Basu was a Register columnist for over 30 years.
+Rekha Basu was a Register opinion columnist for over 30 years.

+iowa Columnist Courtney Crowder has been at the paper for over a decade.
+The senior writer was also a co-director of the RAGBRAI documentary.

 Former columnist Rob Borsellino authored the book So I'm Talkin' to This Guy...
 (ISBN 1-888223-66-9).

 Steve Deace started his career as a sports reporter at the Register.

 Bloomberg's Senior White House Reporter Jennifer Jacobs was formerly Chief Political Reporter at the Register.

+Former staffer and Storytellers coach, Lisa Rossi, who had two stints at the paper went on to have a career in stand-up comedy.

+Sports editor and columnist Bryce Miller worked at the paper for a decade before spending the rest of his career at The San Diego Union-Tribune.

+John Naughton covered high school sports for 31 years.

+Iowa State columnist Randy Peterson worked at the paper for over 50 years. in 2023, he received the Lifetime Achievement Award from the Football Writers Association of America.
+The Iowa Cubs named their press box at Principal Park after him in August 2024.

 Awards

-The Register has won 16 Pulitzer Prizes:
+The Register has won 17 Pulitzer Prizes: